 - For various reasons, mobile web apps are cheaper to create and easier to deploy and maintain, especially if your application accesses online data or has a more intricate user interface.

 - If you are developing native mobile apps, an iPhone app is not enough.
 The Android platform has equal or greater market share, depending on your audience, and Windows phones might need to be considered too.
 Other older platforms like Blackberry, HP Web OS, Symbian, and Windows Phone can probably be ignored these days.
 But don't do that automatically, consider your audience.
 Even the iPad generally requires separate attention to the iPhone, for interface design reasons.

 - If you are developing native mobile apps, cross platform development and maintenance costs can multiply very quickly unless you’re careful about how your technology is developed.
 For information-based and web-like apps there are development methodologies that may allow a single stream of development to be deployed to multiple devices aswell as your mobile web presence.
 Your developer should be intimately aware of the issues in this area.

 - What do your customers actually want on their mobile screens?
 Can they get it from your existing website and is that enough?
-Basic usability principles tell us that small mobile device screens necessarily require different design consideration with regards to your application’s or service’s user interface, but where cost is an issue, the balance of issues behind this question makes the question worth asking.
+Basic usability principles tell us that small mobile device screens necessarily require different design consideration in regards to your application’s or service’s user interface, but where cost is an issue, the balance of issues behind this question makes the question worth asking.